muratk3n/thirdwave/en/tweets/2019/week34.md

 Gov funding some cool stuff

-"First Programmable Memristor Computer: Wednesday, July 31, 2019(Funded by the Defense Advanced Research Projects Agency and the National Science Foundation)"
+"First Programmable Memristor Computer.
+Funded by the Defense Advanced Research Projects Agency and the National Science Foundation"

 *2019-8-20 16:12:40*